 |Fuel efficiency ARAI||18.24kpl/NA|

 |Volkswagen Polo Sub-Rs 10 lakh variants|

-The Venue ushered in Hyundai’s turbo-petrol push and today the 120hp, 1.0 Turbo GDI variant accounts for 75 percent of the compact SUV’s total petrol volumes.
+Venue ushered in Hyundai’s turbo-petrol push and today the 120hp, 1.0 Turbo GDI variant accounts for a major portion of the compact SUV’s total petrol volumes.
 Producing 120hp, the engine sure has the right headline number and can be had with three gearbox options.
 For Rs 10 lakh, you can get a Venue Turbo with a manual or iMT clutchless manual in the higher SX trim that gets a sunroof.
 For the dual-clutch automatic gearbox, though you will have to settle for the lower S trim.

 |Hyundai Venue Specifications|

 Powered by the same 100hp engine as the Grand i10 Nios Turbo, the Aura is the only turbo-petrol compact sedan in the market.
 A derivative of the hatchback, the Aura shares most of the strengths and features of the Grand i10 Nios, but it goes a step further in practicality by offering a large 402-litre boot.
 The Turbo commands a premium of Rs 1.29 lakh over a comparable Aura 1.2-litre petrol SX variant.
 Read our review here.

 Sharing its 1.0-litre T-GDi engine with the Venue, the Hyundai i20 turbo-petrol sits on the pricier end of the premium hatchback segment with just two variants under the Rs 10 lakh mark.
 The turbo-petrol offers strong performance, though at this price range it’s only available with the brand’s iMT clutchless manual gearbox which, while adding convenience for everyday use, doesn’t quite match up to the DCT-equipped model in terms of performance.

 |Fuel efficiency ARAI ||20kpl|